bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 -  :strong:`restorecommand` to modify the command for restore.
 Default setting is: :command:`mbstream -x -C`

--  :strong:`strictIncremental`: By default (false), an incremental backup will create data, even if the Log Sequence Number (LSN) was not increased since last backup.
-This is to ensure, that eventual changes to MYISAM/ARIA/Rocks tables get into the backup.
+-  :strong:`strictIncremental`: By default (false), an incremental backup will create data even if the Log Sequence Number (LSN) was not increased since last backup.
+This is to ensure that eventual changes to MYISAM/ARIA/Rocks tables get into the backup.
 MYISAM/ARIA/Rocks does not support incremental backups, you will always get a full backup of these tables.
 If set to true, no data will be written into backup, if the LSN was not changed.

 Restore with mariabackup Plugin